List of The Flash characters: Jesse Wells / Jesse Quick

 Jesse Chambers Wells / Jesse Quick (portrayed by Violett Beane; seasons 2–4) is the daughter of Harry Wells from Earth-2.
-Like her father Jesse is a science prodigy, having five majors in college, including biochemistry.
+Like her father, Jesse is a science prodigy with five majors in college, including biochemistry.
 Zoom holds Jesse captive to extort Harry's cooperation until she is rescued by her father, Barry, Cisco, and Earth-2's Barry and Iris.
-With her father, Jesse seeks refuge on Earth-1 and she leaves for Opal City after discovering the lengths Harry will take to keep her safe.
-Jesse returns after her father is kidnapped and works with the S.T.A.R.
-Labs team.
+Jesse and Harry seeks refuge on Earth-1 and she leaves for Opal City after discovering the lengths Harry will take to keep her safe.
+Jesse returns after her father is kidnapped and works with Team Flash.
 Jesse and Wally are affected by dark matter when Harry attempts to restore Barry's speed; Barry later brings her out of her coma.
 Following Zoom's defeat, Jesse returns to Earth-2 with her father.
 Months later Jesse exhibits speedster abilities and aspires to help people, though her father disapproves.
-After she helps Barry stop Magenta, Harry becomes more encouraging and has Cisco make her a speedster suit.
+After she helps Barry twice, Harry is more encouraging and has Cisco make her a speedster suit.
 Jesse and Harry return to Earth-2, where Jesse becomes Earth-2's speedster superhero under the name Jesse Quick.
 Jesse and Wally admit their feelings, and have a long-distance relationship until she breaks up with Wally.